C4psL0cks/libraries/Firebase-ESP8266-master/src/README.md

 return **`Boolean`** type status indicates the success of the operation.

-Call [FirebaseData object].dataType to determine what type of data successfully stores in the database.
+Call [FirebaseData object].dataType to determine what type of data that successfully stores in the database.

 Call [FirebaseData object].doubleData will return the double value of the payload returned from the server.